 If you are a Stained Glass fan, you will know how expensive it can be.
 Today we’re excited for you to learn how to make stained glass with acrylic paint and glue.
-This is a genius hack and you are going to love the results.
+This is a genius hack you will love!

 You can use this technique for glass panels and windows in your own home.
 It’s ideal for sidelights in entry halls, bathroom windows, and also when you need to hide off walls and fences.
 You can also create stunning ideas using photo frames as shown in the video.

 Stained Glass allows sunlight, but can obscure the unsightly.
 It’s the perfect solution and has unlimited uses and potential.
 You can also use food coloring as a substitute for the paint but you will achieve a much less intense result.
 If you want a vibrant thick result, stick with the acrylic paint.

 Faux Stained Glass Ingredients